CarsonHunsberger/NF_CR3BP_Python/README.md

 ## Getting Started

-Tutorial.m has been included to provide an introduction to all of the functions included in this project.
+Tutorial.ipybn has been included to provide an introduction to all of the functions included in this project.
 It is highly recommended to read through the comments and try running and fiddling with the examples.

 For a higher-level view of the functionality offered, refer to the following diagram.

 ![Structure of normal form code](/NFStructure.png)

-All of the functions have explanatory comments, meaning that typing "help \<function name\>" in MATLAB's command line will provide additional details.